23 Cloud microphysics

 \[ \begin{align} \lim_{\left|\mathbf{r}\right| \to \infty}\mathbf{v} &= U\mathbf{e}_z,\tag{23.10}\label{eq:stokes_fric_boundary_0}\\ \mathbf{v}\left(\left|\mathbf{r}\right| = a\right) &= \mathbf{0}.\tag{23.11}\label{eq:stokes_fric_boundary_1} \end{align} \]

-One limits oneself to stationary, i.e. especially laminar solutions.
-This results in the momentum equation Eq.
-(23.8)
+One restricts oneself to stationary, and hence in particular laminar, solutions.
+This turns the momentum equation Eq.
+(23.8) into

 \[ \begin{align} \nabla p &= \eta\Delta\mathbf{v}.\tag{23.12}\label{eq:momentum_for_stokes_mod} \end{align} \]